EverittGill/README-Generator/YourNewReadme.md

   npm test

   ## Usage
-  asdf
+  not much

   ## Contributing
-  fdsa
+  fork and submit a pull request

   ## Credits
-  asdf
+  EverittGill

-  fdaa
+  everittgill@yahoo.com

-  fdas
+  myLinkedInURL

   ## Questions
-  For any questions reach out to me at fdaa or at my GitHub asdf
+  For any questions reach out to me at everittgill@yahoo.com or at my GitHub EverittGill